vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/GroupsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **joinGroup**
-> Group joinGroup(groupId)
+> GroupMember joinGroup(groupId)

 Join Group

-Join a Group by ID and returns the joined Group.
+Join a Group by ID and returns the member object.

 ### Example
 ```dart